ajax-crypto/ImRichText/README.md

 | `IM_RICHTEXT_MAX_LISTDEPTH` | Maximum depth of nested lists | 256 |
 | `IM_RICHTEXT_MAX_LISTITEM` | Maxmimum number of list items at a specific depth | 128 |
 | `IM_RICHTEXT_MAXTABSTOP` | Maxmimum number of nested `<p>`/paragraphs | 32 |

+## Error Reporting
+In debug builds or when `_DEBUG` macro is defined, if a console is present, error messages will be printed along with the parsing state i.e. entering/exiting tags.
+Custom properties or unknonw tags are ignored, but reported.

+## Contributions
+All contributors are welcome, feel free to create PRs.

+## About the Implementation
+The current implementation intentionally forgoes the creation of any form of AST (Abstract Syntax Tree) or a well-defined phase of tokenization for lexical analysis.
+In order to keep the codebase simple and not ending up creating a HTML/CSS engine, the scope the arbitrarily cutdown.
+The algorithm simply breaks down the rich text specified into lines, and each line into segments.
+Each segment is defined as multiple blocks of text containing the same style i.e. background/foreground/font properties, etc.
+A "block of text" is simply a run of glyphs without any "space"/"blank" characters in between.
+Once rich text is broken down to lines, it is rendered in two phases i.e. first the background is drawn i.e. blockquote background can span multiple lines.
+After that, the foreground i.e. text is drawn (with background/foreground colors).